Variational Quantum Algorithms for Steady States of Open Quantum Systems: Result

-where $L$ is the length of spin chain with $L+1$ spin particles, labeled as $0,1.\cdots,L$, $\sigma^a = \frac 12 S^a$ with $a=\{x,y,z\}$ is the Pauli operators, V and g models the nearest-neighbor interaction strength in z-axis and the amplitude of transverse field along the x-axis.
+where $L$ is the length of the spin chain with $L+1$ spin particles, labeled as $0,1.\cdots,L$, $\sigma^a = \frac 12 S^a$ with $a=\{x,y,z\}$ is the Pauli operator, V and g models the nearest-neighbor interaction strength in z-axis and the amplitude of transverse field along the x-axis.
 The periodic boundary condition is applied, which indicates that $\sigma_L=\sigma_0$.
 We assume that there is only one quantum channel on every qubit.
 The jump operator and dissipation rate are defined as follows:

 We performed our test of this model with the model parameters as $L=4$, $V=0.3$, $g=1$ and $\gamma=0.5$, respectively.
 We use 4 auxiliary qubits according to former analysis.
-The number of layers in MPQC is 4.
-The image pictures of the density matrix obtained with our method and the one that is obtained with QuTiP is shown in Fig.\ref{density_ising_1d1}.
-We compute the fidelity between the two density matrix of stationary states in the optimization process.
-The fidelity of two density operators $\sigma$ and $\rho$ is given by:
+The number of layers in the hardware-efficient ansatz is 4.
+The data in the optimization process is shown in Fig.\ref{lfi}.
+In Fig.\ref{lfi}(a), we plot the change of loss function with respect to the iteration times.
+The total iteration times is about $8\times 10^4$ and we reach the optimal loss function at about $1\times 10^{-3}$.
+We plot the change of fidelity of our ansatz density matrix with the one obtained with QuTiP in Fig. \ref{lfi}(b).
+Obviously we can see that the fidelity increases in the optimization process and the optimal fidelity is over 99.8\%.
+In Fig. \ref{data}, we plot the image pictures of the steady state density matrix obtained with our method and the one from QuTiP.
+There is no visible difference, which can show the correctness of our method.

-The change of fidelity between the density matrix is shown in Fig. \ref{lf1}(a) and we can reach the fidelity over 99.9\%.
-Here we use the Nelder-Mead optimization method.
-The optimal loss function is $1.8\times 10^{-3}$.
-The plot of loss function is shown in Fig. \ref{lf1}(b).
-There are 128 parameters in our test and we repeat it for 3 times, and the total iteration steps is about $8\times 10^4$.